Javascript Menu by Deluxe-Menu.com

 Developing a Service Oriented Architecture for the NHDPlus

-The project builds upon the Connecticut River Watershed Atlas to support the science priorities of creating data-sharing and geospatial analysis systems.
-The results of this project will provide useful geospatial analysis tools within desktop GIS applications for the other science priorities associated with Connecticut River Watershed sustainability – water budgets, water quality, and ecological flow determinations.
-In addition, provide useful training and distribution of software tools to federal, state, local, academia, private sector, and non-profit organizations, such as the USGS, EPA, The Nature Conservancy, through training and presentations at local and national geospatial related events and the Internet.
+This project continues to build upon the Connecticut River Watershed Atlas to support the science priorities of creating data-sharing and geospatial analysis systems.
+The results of this project provide useful geospatial analysis tools within desktop GIS applications for the other science priorities associated with Connecticut River Watershed sustainability - water budgets, water quality, and ecological flow determinations.
+In addition, the project provides useful training and distribution of software tools to federal, state, local, academia, private sector, and non-profit organizations, such as the USGS, EPA, and The Nature Conservancy, through training and presentations at local and national geospatial-related events and the Internet.
+A Service-Oriented Architecture (SOA) has been implemented as the foundation for the NHDPlus navigation tools and the Framework Web Feature Service GIS toolset for a client desktop.
+The toolset allows users to view near real-time gauging station information, build watershed boundaries from upstream/downstream reaches identified via network tracing, create attribute reports, and download/extract NHDPlus from a WFS.

 Interim Report